estei/vatCalc/presentation-notes.md

 ## Fix the code

-T Rump's code was obviously wrong so we fix it with a very simplistic fix.
+T Rump's code was obviously wrong, so we fix it with a very simplistic fix.

 ```
         public static decimal SubtractVAT(decimal originalPrice, decimal vatPercentage)